nicholbs/TryHackMe/Report.md

 2.1 Current infrastructure and services
 ---------------------------------------
 The scenario consists of a radio streaming business.
+Local clients use the application Icecast for publishing their audio online.
-Remote listeners connects to a locally hosted web address, typically on a web browser.
+Remote listeners connects to locally hosted web addresses, typically on a web browser.
-Local clients use the application Icecast for publishing their audio.
-It is notewhorty that Icecast does not produce audio, third party software is necessary.
+Icecast can be applied to most unix and windows opperating systems, and it is notewhorty that the application does not produce audio.

+Third party software is necessary to feed sound into Icecast.
-The third party software can be found on any operating system.
+Supplementary audio software is accessible on any operating system.
-Consequently exploiting Icecast affects all broadcasting users inside the domain.
+Consequently exploiting Icecast affects all broadcasters in our scenario, there are no limitations based on operating systems.

-While the infrastructure reflects a medium sized business with active directory implemented.
+The infrastructure itself reflects a medium sized business in size, and has implemented their domain with active directory domain services.
-Size is not a determining factor for the radio business scenario.
+It is notewhorty that neither size or type of computer is a determining factor for this scenario seing as any client or server running Icecast is affected.
-Future examples will represent the whole domain with only a client and domain controller.
+For ease of concept, future examples will represent the whole domain with only a single client and domain controller.

  2.1 Buffer overflow and in-memory attack
  ----------------------------------------
-Icecast version 2.0.1 and earlier installements are vulnerable to buffer overflow.
+Specifically, Icecast version 2.0.1 and earlier installements are vulnerable to buffer overflow.
+Buffer overflow is a central concept to avoid when creating sturdy and reliable code.
+Programs that run without proper measurements to overflowing buffers can lead to the exploits this report entails.
-Explaining buffer overflow is vital for the report because it is a generall concept and affects all coded programs.
+In other words, explaining buffer overflow is vital for the report and leading pharagraps will make an attempt at it.

-In addition, understanding the problem is essential.
+After all, understanding the problem is essential before applying solutions.

->No problem can be solved from the same level of consciousness that created it. -Albert Einstein
+>"No problem can be solved from the same level of consciousness that created it." -Albert Einstein

+Imagine pouring yourself a glass of water, naturally there is a limit without leaking.
+Then pour some additional water and the glass overflows.
+In the same manor some programs without proper boundaries can overflow buffers.
+Buffers are an allocated memory block of specified lenght.
+Superceeding the manageable amount of data results in the extra data overwriting critical values.

+one could feed data to an allocated memory block of specified lenght. and

+without leaking.
+Then

+it has a set amount of water maintanable without leaking.
+Filling water to the brim, and then

+usually one would confine themself to the containable amount.
+To illustrate buffer overflow can be viewed in

+with boundaries not being